In memoriam: Remembering journalism industry colleagues who died of Covid-19 - Press Gazette

 Covid-19 web traffic: 'Broadsheet' and financial news sites emerging as big winners of the crisis

-We also remember the independeent retaiers who have died whilst helping t bring the news to their communities.
+We also remember the independent retailers who have died whilst helping t bring the news to their communities.

 If you know of anyone we have missed and should be included in the list below, please email charlotte.tobitt@pressgazette.co.uk and we will aim to add them.